Denis Shapovalov: 2021: First major semifinal

-2022: ATP & Davis Cups champion, third Major quarterfinal, sixth ATP final
+2022: Davis Cup champion, Vienna Open final

 Prior to the start of the 2022 season, Shapovalov tested positive for COVID-19 after the Mubadala Tennis Championships, where other players also tested positive for the virus.
 Blaming fatigue, he withdrew from his first match at the ATP Cup.
 Canada progressed out of the group stage following victories over Great Britain and Germany, despite a 0–3 loss to the United States.
-In the semifinals, Canada defeated Russia by winning the decisive doubles match, where Shapovalov and Félix Auger-Aliassime defeated Daniil Medvedev and Roman Safiullin in the super tiebreak.
+In the semi-finals, Canada defeated Russia by winning the decisive doubles match, where Shapovalov and Félix Auger-Aliassime defeated Daniil Medvedev and Roman Safiullin in the super tiebreak.
 Canada then won its maiden ATP Cup title over Spain after Shapovalov and Auger-Aliassime notched singles wins over Pablo Carreño Busta and Roberto Bautista Agut.

-At the Australian Open, Shapovalov defeated Laslo Đere, Kwon Soon-woo, and Reilly Opelka to reach the fourth round, where he upset third seed Alexander Zverev in straight sets to reach his first-ever Australian Open quarterfinal.
+At the Australian Open, Shapovalov defeated Laslo Đere, Kwon Soon-woo, and Reilly Opelka to reach the fourth round, where he upset third seed Alexander Zverev in straight sets to reach his first-ever Australian Open quarter-final.
 He then lost to Rafael Nadal in five sets.
 In his next tournament at the 2022 Rotterdam Open he lost in the first round against qualifier Jiří Lehečka.
-At the 2022 Qatar Open, Denis Shapovalov lost in straight sets to Arthur Rinderknech at the quarterfinals.
-He reached the semifinals of the 2022 Dubai Tennis Championships but lost to Jiří Veselý in an epic three setter.
+At the 2022 Qatar Open, Denis Shapovalov lost in straight sets to Arthur Rinderknech at the quarter-finals.
+He reached the semi-finals of the 2022 Dubai Tennis Championships but lost to Jiří Veselý in an epic three setter.
 Shapovalov was then knocked out by Reilly Opelka in the third round of the 2022 Indian Wells Masters.
 He was ousted by Lloyd Harris in the first round of the 2022 Miami Open.